openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 If you want to use only a specific WiFi network you can enter its <b>WiFi SSID </b>.
 Several SSIDs can be separated by semicolon.
 To delete all SSIDs enter a blank space in the field.

 #### Advanced settings
-* Autobackfill missing BGs from Nightscout
+* Auto backfill missing BGs from Nightscout
 * Create announcement from errors
 Create Nightscout announcement fro error dialogs and local alerts (also viewable in careportal in treatments section)
 * Enable local broadcast to other apps like xDrip+